Hendrix-CS/csci320/projects/swim.md

 layout: work
 type: Project
 num: 10
-worktitle: Very Simple Kernel
+worktitle: Simple Windowing Machine
 ---

 ## Overview

-The Very Simple Kernel is, as its name implies, a simple but functional operating system.
+The Simple Windowing Machine (SWIM) is, as its name implies, a simple but functional operating system.
 It has the following features:

 * Four distinct windows, each of which can run a program or edit a file.
   * An additional window displays the process manager.